 With their unparalleled energy efficiency and capacity to replicate natural sunlight, full-spectrum LED grow lights have emerged as an indispensable tool for horticulturists across the globe.
 But what does this “full spectrum” mean?
 Why is it so important to indoor growers?
 What’s different about traditional spectra?

-What is full spectrum LED grow lighting?
+Full spectrum LED grow lighting

 The full spectrum refers to the light covering the entire wavelength range required for photosynthesis, which refers to the visible range of 400-800nm, including a part of the infrared spectrum.
 This type of light is very similar to natural sunlight and provides the light energy necessary for plants to carry out metabolic processes.
 Some people think that “full spectrum” should refer to the entire spectrum emitted by the sun, which includes a wider spectral range of 300-2500nm.
 But this is a different concept.